MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.213.md

 S5.6.2.1 The instructions shall explain the primary consequences of not following the manufacturer's warnings for proper use of the child restraint system in accordance with S5.5.5 (f) through (i).

-S5.6.2.2 The instructions for each built-in child restraint system other than a factory-installed restraint, shall include one of the following statements, inserting an address and a U.S. telephone number.
-If a manufacturer opts to provide a Web site on the registration card as permitted in Figure 9a of this section, the manufacturer must include the statement in part (ii):
+S5.6.2.2 (a) For child restraint systems manufactured before December 5, 2024, the instructions for each built-in child restraint system other than a factory-installed restraint, shall include one of the following statements, inserting an address and a U.S. telephone number.
+If a manufacturer opts to provide a website on the registration card as permitted in Figure 9a of this section, the manufacturer must include the statement in S5.6.2.2(a)(2):

-(i) “Child restraints could be recalled for safety reasons.
+(1) “Child restraints could be recalled for safety reasons.
 You must register this restraint to be reached in a recall.
-Send your name, address, e-mail address if available (preceding four words are optional), and the restraint's model number and manufacturing date to (*insert address*) or call (*insert a U.S. telephone number*).
-For recall information, call the U.S. Government's Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153), or go to *http://www.NHTSA.gov.”*
+Send your name, address, email address if available (preceding four words are optional), and the restraint's model number and manufacturing date to (*insert address*) or call (*insert a U.S. telephone number*).
+For recall information, call the U.S. Government's Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153), or go to *www.NHTSA.gov.*”

-(ii) “Child restraints could be recalled for safety reasons.
+(2) “Child restraints could be recalled for safety reasons.
 You must register this restraint to be reached in a recall.
-Send your name, address, e-mail address if available (preceding four words are optional), and the restraint's model number and manufacturing date to (*insert address*) or call (*insert U.S. telephone number*) or register online at (*insert Web site for electronic registration form*).
-For recall information, call the U.S. Government's Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153), or go to *http://www.NHTSA.gov.”*
+Send your name, address, email address if available (preceding four words are optional), and the restraint's model number and manufacturing date to (*insert address*) or call (insert U.S. telephone number) or register online at (*insert website for electronic registration form*).
+For recall information, call the U.S. Government's Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153), or go to *www.NHTSA.gov.*”

+(b) For child restraint systems manufactured on or after December 5, 2024, the instructions for each built-in child restraint system other than a factory-installed restraint shall include statements informing the owner of the importance of registering the child restraint for recall purposes and instructing the owner how to register the child restraint at least by mail and by telephone, providing a U.S. telephone number.
+The following statement must also be provided: “For recall information, call the U.S. Government's Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153), or go to *www.NHTSA.gov.*”

 S5.6.2.3.
 Each built-in child restraint system other than a factory-installed built-in restraint, shall have a location on the restraint for storing the instructions.